pytchlang/pytch-tutorials/script-by-script-catch-apple/tutorial.md

 ## Make the apple fall down the stage

-To give the Apple its behaviour, we’ll add a script.
+To give the apple its behaviour, we’ll add a script.
 In more detail:

 * We want this code to run when the green flag is clicked.
-* Add a line of code to the script line which moves the Apple to a good starting point on the stage — I chose just off the top of the stage, and off-centre to the right a bit, coordinates (100,&nbsp;200).
+* Add a line of code to the script line which moves the apple to a good starting point on the stage — I chose just off the top of the stage, and off-centre to the right a bit, coordinates (100,&nbsp;200).